Amshra267/ML-work/README.md

 [Neural Networks: Playground Exercises by Google](https://developers.google.com/machine-learning/crash-course/introduction-to-neural-networks/playground-exercises)(Do see it once.
 Not absolutely essential, but very helpful for visualizing and building simple neural networks on the go and seeing the results)

 **Libraries**
-Due to the advancement in deep learnig, there are different types of programming frameworks available like
+Due to the advancement in deep learnig, there are different types of programming frameworks (which performs similar tasks) available like-
  * Tensorlow(older version 1.1)
  * keras(with tensorlow as backend lastest tensorflow 2.0)
  * Torch
  * Theano
  * Pytorch and many more...

- Every framework will be suitable for different types of works, for our purposes keras with tensorflow and torch are the best

- So we use here keras due to easier code implementation
+We use here keras due to easier code implementation and someone is intrested, they can use torch also

  [Video Series on working with Keras (Both installation and Code practice in keras)](https://www.youtube.com/playlist?list=PLZbbT5o_s2xrwRnXk_yCPtnqqo4_u2YGL)(Intermediate level).
 You can leave the backend selected as Tensorflow.
 The videos on deployment and Tensorflow.js are not required to be seen.
 Don't worry about CNNs as it comes later.